Home

 File copying

-Selection information
+Selection info

-This section displays number and size of the selected files.
+This section displays number and size of the selected directories and files.
 You may want to check the total file size with respect to the free space available on your target drive.
 It is not unusual to get a slightly larger amount of data than expected.
 This effect arises when multiple file versions (previously erased files) or duplicate files (e.g. when the file was moved, it may be recovered in both old and new locations) are being restored.

-Destination directory
+Destination

 WARNING: Avoid copying data onto the same physical device you are recovering data from.
 This may induce additional data loss.
 The following considerations apply: